Purpose of assessment

 The Final FRCR (Part B) assessment examines candidates on all aspects of clinical radiology against the Specialty Training Curriculum for Clinical Radiology.
 The Final FRCR Examination Purpose of Assessment statement details the examination's purpose, the required level of candidate training and the application of results.
 It is hoped that the statement will assist candidates, and those involved in their training, in understanding the scope of the FRCR examination and with relating the examination to other in-training assessments.

 The Final FRCR (Part B) examination consists of a reporting session, a rapid reporting session and an oral examination.
-All components are examined via an image viewing session and are held in London during a single examination period twice a year.
+All components are examined via an image viewing session and held during a single examination period twice a year.
 The scoring system document explains how each component is marked and overall results are determined.
 Further general information on the examination shows in the guidance notes for candidates.

 How to apply